microsoft/accessibility-insights-action/docs/ado-extension-overview.md

 ## Features

--   Define a list of URLs or use the crawler to scan all the pages in your website
+-   Scan all the pages in your website, using the crawler, or define a list of URLs to scan

 -   Get a combined and deduplicated report of all issues found in the scan